pypi/warehouse/docs/user/trusted-publishers/using-a-publisher.md

 === "ActiveState"

-    ActiveState's Platform works as a "zero-config" CI solution to automatically build cross-platform wheels of your PyPI projects.
+    ActiveState's Platform works as a zero-config CI solution for your dependencies to automatically build cross-platform wheels of your PyPI projects.
 Once you're set up on the Platform and have linked your PyPI project, you're ready to publish.
-For more information on getting started with ActiveState go [here](https://docs.activestate.com/platform/start/PYPI).
+For more information on getting started with ActiveState, go [here](https://docs.activestate.com/platform/start/PYPI).
 To begin:
     Publish your package to ActiveState's catalog.
 This will allow ActiveState's Platform to build it for you.

     1. Run the following command using the State Tool CLI:
         ```
-    state publish --namespace USERNAME/python --name PKG_NAME SDIST_FILENAME --depend "builder/python-module-builder@>=0" --depend "language/python@>=3" --depend "language/python/setuptools@>=43.0.0" --depend "language/python/wheel@>=0"
+        state publish --namespace ORGNAME/language/python --name PKG_NAME SDIST_FILENAME --depend "builder/python-module-builder@>=0" --depend "language/python@>=3" --depend "language/python/setuptools@>=43.0.0" --depend "language/python/wheel@>=0"
         ```
-    Replace the placeholder values in the block above with your ActiveState username (USERNAME), package name (PKG_NAME), and the filename of your sdist (SDIST_FILENAME) and run the command.
+        Replace the placeholder values in the block above with your ActiveState organization name--this will usually be `USERNAME-org` (ORGNAME), package name (PKG_NAME), and the filename of your sdist (SDIST_FILENAME) and run the command.
 Take note of the TIMESTAMP in the output.

+        *Note: The namespace must start with your organization name and end with `/language/python`.*

     2. After publishing your package to ActiveState, you'll need to create a build script file (`buildscript.as`) to build it into a wheel and publish it to PyPI.
 An example script is shown below.
 Create a new build script file in the same folder as your `activestate.yaml` file and name it `buildscript.as`.
-Paste the code below, substituting the placeholder values with those from your project: the timestamp of the package you just published (PUBLISHED_TIMESTAMP), your ActiveState username (USERNAME), the name of the namespace (ie. folder where you published the ingredient, in this case `python`) (NAMESPACE), and finally the name of your package (PKG_NAME).
+Paste the code below, substituting the placeholder values with those from your project: the timestamp of the package you just published (PUBLISHED_TIMESTAMP), the name of the namespace (ie. folder where you published the ingredient, which will look something like `USERNAME-org/language/python`) (NAMESPACE), the name of your package (PKG_NAME) and the version (VERSION) you're publishing.
 Save the changes to the file.
         ```python
         at_time = "PUBLISHED_TIMESTAMP"
+        publish_receipt = pypi_publisher(
+          audience = "testpypi",
+          pypi_uri = "test.pypi.org",
+          src = wheels
+        )
+        runtime = state_tool_artifacts(
+          build_flags = [
+          ],
+          src = wheels
+        )
         sources = solve(
           at_time = at_time,
           platforms = [
-        "7c998ec2-7491-4e75-be4d-8885800ef5f2",
+            "7c998ec2-7491-4e75-be4d-8885800ef5f2"
           ],
           requirements = [
+            Req(name = "language/python", version = Eq(value = "3.10.13")),
-        Req(name = "USERNAME/NAMESPACE/PKG_NAME, version=Eq("1.0.0"))
+            Req(name = "NAMESPACE/PKG_NAME", version = Eq(value = "VERSION"))
           ],
+          solver_version = null
         )
-    wheels = wheel_artifacts(src=sources)
+        wheels = wheel_artifacts(
-    publish_receipt = pypi_publisher(src=wheels)
-    runtime = state_tool_artifacts(
-      build_flags = [
-      ],
           src = sources
         )

         main = runtime
         ```
+    3. Then, "commit" this build script to the system by running `state commit` in your terminal.
+Now you're ready to publish to PyPI!
+    4. To publish your wheel to PyPI, run: `state eval publish_receipt`.
+    That's it!

+    You have successfully published a Python wheel using the ActiveState Platform.

+    !!! note
+        Buildscript tips:

+        You can leave `pypi_uri` and `audience` fields blank to publish directly to the main PyPI repository.

-    Note: The strings after `platforms = [` are the UUIDs of the supported platforms you want to build a wheel for.
+        The strings after `platforms = [` are the UUIDs of the supported platforms you want to build a wheel for.
 A list of all supported platforms can be found [here](https://docs.activestate.com/platform/updates/supported-platforms).
 Select all applicable to your project from the list provided.

-    1. Then, "commit" this build script to the system by running `state commit` in your terminal.
-Now you're ready to publish to PyPI!
+    !!! note
+        If you want to test your wheel before publishing it, you follow these steps before running `state eval publish_receipt`:
-    2. To build your wheel, run `state eval wheels`
+        1. To build your wheel on its own, run `state eval wheels`
-    3. After building your wheel, run `state builds --all` to view all of the builds available.
+        2. After building your wheel, run `state builds --all` to view all of the builds available.
 Take note of the `HASH_ID` of your new wheel.
-    4. Run `state builds dl <HASH_ID>` to download and test the wheel you've built.
+        3. Run `state builds dl <HASH_ID>` to download and test the wheel you've built.
-    5. When you're ready to publish your wheel to PyPI, run: `state eval publish_receipt`.
-    That's it!

-    You have successfully published a Python wheel using the ActiveState Platform.

 === "GitLab CI/CD"